 Known as the “Coca-Cola” route, the Marangu route is a classic trek up the Mount Kilimanjaro.
 It is the oldest, most well established route.Many favor the Marangu route because it is considered the easiest path on the mountain, given its gradual slope.

 It is also the only route which offers sleeping huts in dormitory style accommodations.
 The minimum days required for this route is five, although the probability of successfully reaching the top of Mount Kilimanjaro in that period is quite low.Spending an extra acclimatization day on the mountain is highly recommended when climbing Mt Kilimanjaro using the Marangu route..

-Marangu is favored only during the rainy season, where the hut accommodations are preferred over wet ground, or for those who only have five days to climb Kilimanjaro.
+Marangu route is also more favored during the rainy season, where the hut accommodations are preferred over wet ground, or for those who only have five days to climb Kilimanjaro.

 6 Days Mt.
 Kilimanjaro – By Road

 From the gate (1980 m) we trek on a wide track through rain forest and giant heathers.

 We walk for 6 hours ascending 700m to Mandara Huts at 2700m.
 Dinner and overnight at the hut.

 Dinner at a modest hotel on bed and breakfast basis.

 We continue our trek through the forest eventually reaching an area of heather, which then turns into moorland.

 When you get to this stage you will get your first good view of snow capped Kibo and its jagged sister Mawenzi.